george-carlin/abroaders/app/forms/README.md

 responsible for **validating** and **persisting** data - two actions which in a regular rails app are handled by the model layer.

+FOs should **not** do anything except validate and persist data.
+If it's not related to these two operations, don't put it in a form object

 ## How do I do it?

 1. Create a new class that inherits from `ApplicationForm`.
 It will usually